 The stock exchange is an intermediary that facilitates an investor to purchase and sell shares, bonds, debentures, and other financial instruments.
 BSE (Bombay Stock Exchange) and NSE (National Stock exchange) are amongst the eminent and vital stock exchanges in India.

 What is BSE?

-BSE was established as “The Native Share & Stock Brokers’ Association” in 1875 and has been the oldest stock exchange of Asia.
+BSEBSEThe full form of BSE is the Bombay Stock Exchange.
+It is Asia's oldest stock exchange, founded in 1875 as the Native Shares and Stock Broker's Association and is the first exchange in India to be recognized by the government in 1957 under the Securities Contract (Regulation) Act. was established as “The Native Share & Stock Brokers’ Association” in 1875 and has been the oldest stock exchange of Asia.
 This stock exchange provides a transparent and systematic mechanism for trading in equity, currencies, debt instruments, derivatives, and mutual funds.
 The other facilities provided by the exchange involve clearing, settlement, risk management, market data services, and education.
-The S&P BSE SENSEX which we term as the SENSEX is the benchmark index that comprises of the 30 most actively traded and financially strong Indian companies listed on BSE.
+The S&P BSE SENSEX, which we term as the SENSEX, is the benchmark index that comprises of the 30 most actively traded and financially strong Indian companies listed on BSE.

 What is NSE?

-Here we provide you with the top 12 difference between NSE and BSE
+Here we provide you with the top 12 differences between NSE and BSE.

 BSE and NSE Key Differences

 It is important to gauge the key difference between NSE and BSE.
 This will give us additional clarity on the subject matter.